Generative AI Training and Copyright Law: Legal Frameworks for Training Data Collection and Usage

 \textbf{Purpose and Character of the Use:} GenAI training arguably differs from TDM in its purpose.
 While TDM generally seeks to derive abstract insights or utility from the data, GenAI training focuses on creating derivative works or outputs that resemble the original data.
 Courts have often assessed transformative use as a key factor in fair use determinations.
 For example, if the use repurposes the original work for a new and socially beneficial objective, it may favor fair use.
 However, the transformative nature of GenAI training is debatable, as its outputs often directly reflect the style and substance of the training data.

+In Bartz and Kadrey\footref{fn:Bartz+Kadrey}, it was undisputed that both AI companies had copied the books and their expression (i.e., authors’ originality), in order to create sophisticated AI writing capacities.
+Also, plaintiffs did not allege that the AI-generated output would infringe upon the authors’ copyrights in the books.
+As to the first factor (Purpose and character of the use), the Kadrey court found Meta’s use of copyrighted books to train its LLaMA models potentially transformative, as the output was a general-purpose AI model rather than a substitute for the original works.
+The commercial nature of the use weighed against Meta but was not dispositive.
+Also, the Bartz court found Anthropic’s training use of copyrighted books to build Claude plausibly transformative, as the purpose was to enable general-purpose language modeling rather than to reproduce or replace the works.
+However, Anthropic’s commercial purpose was acknowledged as a countervailing consideration.

+What must be considered beyond these early precedents, the fair use analysis is highly context-dependent.
+The same activity -- such as training a model on copyrighted data -- may be fair use for one purpose but not for another.
+For instance, a research institution training a model for non-commercial scientific inquiry might have a stronger fair use claim than a commercial entity training a model to generate competing products.
+This aligns with the first factor's emphasis on the purpose and character of the use.
+In other words, it does not make sense to ask whether building a generative model is fair use without considering what the model will be used for, how it will be distributed, and whether its outputs will enter the market.
+The subsequent distribution of the model or its outputs introduces additional considerations, as discussed in Section \ref{sec:memorization}.

 \textbf{Nature of the Copyrighted Work:} The nature of the training data plays a significant role.
 Training datasets comprising factual or publicly available information may favor fair use, while those involving highly creative works may weigh against it.
+Yet, in current doctrine on AI training, the second factor does not seem overly impactful.
+In both U.S. cases, the works at issue were creative and fictional, which typically favors rightowners.
+The courts both acknowledged that this factor leaned in the authors’ favor but treated it as relatively less significant in the overall analysis.

 \textbf{Amount and Substantiality of the Portion Used:} GenAI training typically involves the ingestion of vast datasets, often encompassing entire works.
 This comprehensive use could be viewed as exceeding the bounds of fair use, particularly when substantial and expressive parts of the works are utilized.
+However, this aspect is only partly reflected in the recent court decisions.
+Meta ingested entire books, which ordinarily weighs heavily against fair use.
+Yet, the court noted that copying entire works can still be fair use if the purpose is sufficiently transformative.
+Also, Anthropic copied entire books, a fact the court acknowledged as facially unfavorable to the defendant.
+The court nonetheless noted that wholesale copying is not per se disqualifying when the use is transformative.